jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 * :ref:`how to make a person with a class<how to make a person with a class>`
 * :ref:`that everything in Python is an object<everything is an object>`

-:ref:`Would you like to see another way to write tests?<another way to write tests>`
+:ref:`Would you like to test AttributeError with classes?<AttributeError with classes>`

 ----